 Concepts has full support for any language your device can input, plus emojis.
 We are currently limited to a single font, but we plan to allow font selection in a future update.
 Let us know if that’s important to you.

-If you're comfortable with tools like Adobe Photoshop or Autodesk Sketchbook Pro, it may be easier to think of the eraser as a masking tool.
-Since every stroke is adjustable, the eraser tool visually removes anything underneath it, but the data isn't actually gone.
+If you're comfortable with tools like Adobe Photoshop or Autodesk Sketchbook Pro, it may be easier to think of the Concepts erasers as masking tools.
+Since every stroke is adjustable, the eraser visually removes anything underneath it, but the data isn't actually gone.
 You can still retrieve old strokes later, or adjust your mask as your drawings progress.

 If you want to remove strokes completely, try selecting them with a tap-and-hold and then use "delete".
 This is covered more in Adjust.